fotock/Developing-iOS-8-Apps-with-Swift/Lecture15.md

    - Again, no back button.

-   - Let’s Cancel and see what happens.
+   - Let's Cancel and see what happens.

-   - We’re back to the last Modal View Controller.
+   - We're back to the last Modal View Controller.

    - And Cancel again …